 Now come along as we take a peek at the past!

 Mrs. Emde gave piano lessons to countless children in the village.
 I took piano and so did all three of my sisters.
-We walked uptown to Mrs. Emde’s house, which is still standing next to the post office on Main Street.
+We walked uptown to Mrs. Emde’s house, which is still standing next to the post office.
 Piano lessons were .15 per child per week (I think we got a discount because there were 4 of us!)

 We each had a little spiral notebook and Mrs. Emde would write down our lessons for the week.
 When we came back the following week, if we did well on our assignments, we got a gold star.
 Once we had 5 gold stars, we got a double star and when you had 5 double stars you could pick out a composer card from the box she kept on a table near the piano.
 We really worked hard for those gold stars!